 Your application must be complete to be processed.
 Make sure to include the following:

-- proof of household income from Canada Revenue Agency (Notice of Assessment) and statement or business or rental activities, if applicable
+- proof of household income from Canada Revenue Agency (Notice of Assessment) and statement of business activities or rental activities, if applicable

-- proof of rental income/expenses not claimed on personal income tax
+- proof of rental income/expenses (Board) not claimed on personal income tax

 - application signed by the owner(s) who have title to the property